akash-network/docs/econ/source/012-provider.md

 ![Staked income for providers over three years when re-staking on the initial stake for three years](figures/stake-income.png){#fig:stake-income}

-By taking a year's cost, and by re-staking the mining compensation for three years, $Provider_A$ will earn 166,377 USD, and $Provider_B$ will earn 7,008 USD in net profit respectively.
+By staking a year's cost, and by re-staking the mining compensation for three years, $Provider_A$ will earn 166,377 USD, and $Provider_B$ will earn 7,008 USD in net profit respectively.

+There is however an implicit limit on earnings that is imposed by the market value of AKT.